The Golden-Haired Children: Çember Has Güzel

 In a tale collected from Sivas with the title Çember Has Güzel, a man has three daughters.
 One day, they begin to talk among themselves about marrying the padishah: the elder boasts she can weave a rug for the whole army to sit, and half would still be left over; the middle one that she can sew a tent large enough to house the entire army and there would still be space left; and the youngest promises to bear him twins, a boy with golden hair and a girl with silver hair.
 The padishah, who has been listening to their conversation, the next day orders his vizier to send for the girls so he can marry all three.
 Time passes, and the padishah questions the two elder sisters about their promises, who try to defend themselves by saying that much time has passed; while the youngest asks him to wait nine months for the twins' birth.
 And so it happens: a boy and a girl are born to the third sister, while the elders become greatly concerned about their fate and consult with a sorceress.
 She tells them to take the children and replace them for puppies.
 The third sisters is banishes form the palace.
 Years pass, and the padishah happen to meet the twins by chance during a walk and tell his co-wives about it.
-They returns to the old woman, who takes the children nand hide them in a cave up the mountains, but this still leads to a chance encounter between father and children.
+They return to the old woman, who takes the children and hides them in a cave up the mountains, but this still leads to a chance encounter between father and children.
 The old woman, urged by the sisters to get rid of them, pays a visit to the twins' cave dwelling and tells the female twin about wonders: first, about a saz guarded by a seven-headed giant; later, about a magical maiden named Çember Has Güzel.
 He gets the saz first, then rides to find the maiden, and meets an old man on the road, who warns him that many have gone to her lands and turned to stone, and he may suffer the same fate.
 Undeterred, the youth marches on until he finds a basin next to a yellow stone, then shouts Çember Has Güzel's name three times, each time a part of his body becoming stone.
 After the third time, he resists the spell and Çember Has Güzel comes out of the rock to greet him, and goes back with him to his sister's cave.
-At he end of the tale, the padishah pays a visit to the twins in the cave, and invites them for a meal at the palace.
+At the end of the tale, the padishah pays a visit to the twins in the cave, and invites them for a meal at the palace.
 During the banquet, Çember Has Güzel tries to feed a dead rooster a bit of rice, and is questioned by the padishah.
 She retorts it is strange for a dead rooster to eat rice, and so it is a human woman giving birth to puppies.
 With this, the maiden tells the monarch the twins are his children.